 "I had to.
 And I was a teensy bit older than you at the time.
 Getting back to your original question, about that night at the old racetrack -"

 "You've already answered it," Joe said softly.
 "Of course you couldn't take Mac's head.
 You could no more injure him than I could Amy.
-And now I understand why it affected you so deeply."
+And now I understand why it affected you so deeply.

-His mind was racing.
+Joe's mind was racing.
 "You, Mac's father...it explains so much.
 I've always wondered about your attachment to him.

 "When you first met, you wanted him to take your head, so he'd have your combined strength and stand a better chance against Kalas.
 That never made sense to me.

 "You claimed you couldn't defeat Kalas, and if Mac didn't take your head, he would.
 But you could have eluded him if you'd simply left Paris, without stopping off at home.
 You would have had to abandon your journal.
 But when I got to know you better, I was sure you would have sacrificed the journal rather than your life.
 And also, if you couldn't kill Kalas in a fair fight, you would eventually have done it in an unfair one.
+You wouldn't have had a problem with that, when you knew the man was bent on killing you for your Quickening - didn't even have a legitimate grievance.

 Methos managed a faint smile.
 "Fortunately, he never figured that out."